natesholland/web_101/README.md

 If you want to use this in your company please feel free to take it and adapt it to fit your training needs.

+An example of this app is currently running on [Heroku](http://web101.herokuapp.com/).

 ## Running the application

 This application is easy to run.
 Install the latest version of ruby and run `bundle install` then `ruby web_101.rb`